Mina-Fathy23/Digital_Design_Diploma/README.md

 # 💻 Digital Design Using Verilog and FPGA Flow (Vivado-Based)

 Welcome to the official repository for the **6-week diploma** on **Digital Design Using Verilog and FPGA Flow**.
-This course offers a hands-on journey from classical digital logic principles to modern FPGA-based prototyping using Verilog and Xilinx Vivado.
+This course offers a hands-on journey from classical digital logic principles to modern FPGA-based prototyping using Verilog, Xilinx Vivado, and QuestaLint.

 ---